 The truth of the matter is that panic attacks are not really a danger to anyone's mental or physical health in the moments one is faced with this scary, intense and, sometimes, terrifying experience.
 One exception, of course, might be if someone with serious heart disease is also struggling with panic or some other potentially life threatening medical issue (though we've never seen or heard of this occurring).

-That said, panic attacks in and of themselves cannot hurt you in the way that you fear.
+Panic attacks in and of themselves cannot hurt you in the way that you fear.
 In other words, they do not cause death by shutting down your breathing ability or lung functioning.
 Panic attacks don't and won't cause schizophrenia or the breakdown of your psyche (though they can make you feel like you're losing your mind).
 They can't make your throat collapse or close.
 And panic attacks are not heart attacks.
 Therefore, there is no need for a panic attack hospital (nor does one exist!).

 So, why worry about panic attacks?
 There are several reasons you should be concerned if you struggle with panic or Panic Disorder.
 Here they are:

 1. Frequent panic attacks can lead you to depend on others to such a degree that you lose respect for yourself and maybe even the respect of those you care about.
 Your confidence can be seriously damaged when you frequently fear having panic.

 2. Giving in to panic can severly limit your independence and the feeling of being able to live life based on your own choices or desires.
 Panic Disorder can interfere with accomplishing regular routines, errands or past pleasurable experiences like getting a haircut, standing in line at the grocery store, going to the movies, sitting in a restaurant with friends, driving, attending a concert or sporting event, having fun at a party, and even going to work or school.
 With Panic Disorder, one's life can begin to revolve around the fear of having another panic attack and the desire to avoid one at all costs.